Search within:

 Pigment Production from Acid Mine Drainage

 Acid mine drainage is a serious issue in Appalachian coal country.
-Fortunately, two Ohio University researchers, Guy Riefler (Civil Engineering) and John Sabraw (Art) have partnered with Michelle Shively at Rural Action to develop a process for turning acid mine drainage into a positive for the region.
-For more information visit True Pigments
+Two Ohio University researchers, Guy Riefler (Civil Engineering) and John Sabraw (Art) have partnered with Michelle Shively at Rural Action to develop a process for turning acid mine drainage into a positive for the region.
+Using technology to clean acid mine drainage from streams, pollution is being turned into vibrant pigments for paint.
+For more information visit True Pigments.

 Surface water contamination from acid mine drainage - pigment production